shaftoes/linux-insides/Initialization/linux-initialization-2.md

 ----------------------------------------------------------------------------------------------
 ```

 To react to an interrupt, the CPU uses a special structure: an Interrupt Descriptor Table or IDT.
 Depending on the architecture used (x86 or 64) An IDT is an array of 8-byte/16-byte descriptors (like a Global Descriptor Table) whose entries are called `gates`.
 The CPU multiplies the vector number by the size of the array values to find the index of the IDT entry.
-Recall from the previous part that the CPU uses the special `GDTR` register to locate the Global Descriptor Table.
-Similarily, there is a special register `IDTR` for Interrupt Descriptor Table and a special `lidt` instruction for loading the base address of the table into this register.
+Remember that the CPU uses the special `GDTR` register to locate the Global Descriptor Table.
+Similarily, there is a special register `IDTR` for the Interrupt Descriptor Table and a special `lidt` instruction for loading the base address of the table into this register.

-64-bit mode IDT entry has following structure:
+a 64-bit mode IDT entry has the following structure:

 ```
 127                                                                             96